matiasdm/notes-on-deep-learning/README.md

 ## Installation Instructions.
-1. Prepare your python environment. pip install -r requirements.txt
+1. Prepare your python environment. mkvirtualenv ENVNAME -p python3  \\ create your virtual environment
-apt-get install python-tk    <--- Check if this is necessary >
+workon ENVNAME  \\ use your brand new virtual environment
+pip install -r requirements.txt  \\ install python libraries
+**only if you are using GPUs, install also:** pip install tensorflow-gpu==1.13.1  \\ <-- only if you have GPUs!
 2. Get our code.
 git clone XXXXXX